OT-2 external releases

 App stable

-Increment N. More than 10 external releases in one month (N > 9) is treated as an error.
+next stable in the month.
+More than 10 stable releases in one month (N > 9) is treated as an error.

 App alpha / beta